Inflammation and Your Diet: What’s the Connection?

 - Refined grains.
 The American food supply emphasizes refined grains over nutrient-rich whole grains.
 Even breads that are labeled “wheat” are often stripped of nutrients and made with only enriched grains.

 - Meat.
-The can turn on inflammatory processes.
+The saturated fat in meat can turn on inflammatory processes.
 Can’t resist?
 Choose lean, grass fed organic meat to reduce environmental toxins.

 - Grilled or charred foods.
 Foods that are grilled have more pro-inflammatory end products.
 This is especially true of fatty cuts of meat.
 So instead of firing up the barbeque to grill or blacken your favorite foods, turn to your stovetop or oven.
 Broiling, steaming and baking are all good options.